 Departments may pay higher salaries to some civil servants and other officials in order to recruit people with specialist skills – for example, in commercial activities.
 The Cabinet Office publishes annual data on these high earners – those on over £150,000 a year (roughly the salary of the Prime Minister).

-- DfT had 147 high earners.
-70 worked for Network Rail, and 51 at HS2 Ltd. Of the 147, just under half (72) were employed in roles categorised by the Cabinet Office as “commercial enterprise in the public sector”.
+- DfT had 162 high earners.
+71 worked for Network Rail, and 55 at HS2 Ltd. Of the 162, just over half (84) were employed in roles categorised by the Cabinet Office as “commercial enterprise in the public sector”.

 The annual Civil Service People Survey asks whether civil servants are satisfied with the pay and benefits they receive.
-In 2017, the average satisfaction across all civil service organisations was 30% – down one percentage point on 2016.
+In 2018, the average satisfaction across all civil service organisations was 31% – up one percentage point on 2017.

 But satisfaction with pay doesn't necessarily correlate to pay levels.
-The low satisfaction for BEIS, DExEU, and DIT shows that pay and benefits aren’t the only explanation of staff morale.
+The low satisfaction for DIT shows that pay and benefits aren’t the only explanation of staff morale.